xt-sys/website/content/faq.md

 they intend to achieve it in different ways.
 What ReactOS tries to replicate, ExectOS only implements as a compatibility layer.
 Thanks to that, ExectOS does not need to strictly follow NT&trade; architecture and is capable of providing modern features.

-#### Do you intend to cooperate with ReactOS to achieve common goals?
-No. We share Wine's opinion on the inappropriate reverse-engineering methods used in the ReactOS project, as well as its association with the TinyKrnl project, which used every possible method of achieving the end result of having a 100% compatible results.
-This especially applies to the so-called ‘dirty’ way.

 #### Is ExectOS an EU-funded project?
 No. ExectOS is not funded by the European Union; however, it is a project led by Europeans committed to adhering to EU